sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 easier to understand, more maintainable apps, which work on a huge variety of devices.

-Don't forget that the code for today's article is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://www.shinobicontrols.com/iOS8-day-by-day).
+Don't forget that the code for today's article is available at [github.com/ShinobiControls/iOS8-day-by-day](https://www.shinobicontrols.com/iOS8-day-by-day).